Looking for a bumper Venice itinerary? 3 days in Venice is the perfect amount of time to discover this incredible city.

 Booking a combined walking and Gondola tour is ideal if you are short on time in Venice.

-One of the best things about a guided tour online is that many will include a ‘skip the line’ entry to the grandiose St Mark’s Basilica.
+One of the best things about a guided tour online is that many will include a ‘skip the line’ entry to St Mark’s Basilica.

 You can jump to the front of the queue and spend some time inside admiring its architectural features including mosaics, Byzantine domes and marble-clad walls.